npfernandes/ensemblify/docs/source/installation.md

 ### GROMACS

 GROMACS<sup>[[5]](#ref5)</sup> is a molecular dynamics package mainly designed for simulations of proteins, lipids, and nucleic acids.
-It comes with a large selection of flexible tools for trajectory analysis and the output formats are also supported by all major analysis and visualisation packages.
+It comes with a large selection of flexible tools for trajectory analysis and the output formats are also supported by all major analysis and visualization packages.

 If you decide not to install GROMACS in your system, the Ensemblify `conversion` module will still work as intended, but will be much slower.